AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/components/templates.md

 * **Sjablonen**:

-   * De `cq:template` eigendom van zijn `jcr:content` Het knooppunt wordt opgeroepen om toegang te krijgen tot de sjabloon die overeenkomt met die pagina.
+   * De `cq:template` eigendom van zijn `jcr:content` node wordt referenced to access the template that corresponding to that page.

 * **Onderdelen**: